So you want to know what’s the best programming language for freelance developers?

 But if you are new to programming and web development, what programming language should you learn to become a freelance developer?

-I have written a super comprehensive guide on the best programming languages to learn in 2021 and beyond.
+I have written a super comprehensive guide on the best programming languages to learn this year.
 If you haven’t already, go check it out!